Help Orphaned Children Today

 Poland is one of the countries in Eastern Europe where many children still grow up in orphanages, in Polish called “Dom Dziecka” meaning Child’s Home.
 In reality these are not homes.
 Although people working there try to keep it clean, safe, warm, and even attractive, an orphanage is not a home.
 It’s just a public institution where children are coming to from very different circumstances.
 There are many reasons children come to orphanages.
 Sometimes it happens because of the death of their parents.
 Sometimes extreme economic hardship may cause parents to abandon their children or prevent them from properly caring for their little ones.
 Some parents may be sick and can’t afford medical care.
 To make it even worse, these situations often push parents to leave their own children without help.

 Abandoned by their parents, these conditions force children to grow and mature in other living structures such as orphanages, Child’s Homes.
 Even the homes which are run by religious orders struggle to provide adequate care.
 They depend on contributions, as the Polish government can provide only minimal financial assistance.
-They often have too many children for their little facilities.
+They often have too many children for their limited facilities.
 CARITAS For Children works with these religious orders to help them provide more than just the basic care for the children.
-Through various CARITAS For Children programs the children growing up in orphanges come to understand that they are not forgotten.
-They various programs offered by CARITAS provides an addtional means for the children to feel that special feeling of caritas love and commitment from another.
+Through the enrichment programs offered by CARITAS For Children the children growing up in orphanages come to understand that they are not forgotten and come to know that special feeling of caritas love and commitment from another.

 Your donation helps CARITAS give hope to children who are in need of love and support.
 You can choose from many areas of giving or support our general fund.
 Click below to make a donation today!